Nissan Pulsar: Marketing

 In South Africa the N14 (aka ES) was built locally by Nissan South Africa.
 It was only available with FWD as a four-door sedan (badged Sentra) and five-door hatchback (badged Sabre).
-Originally released in 1994, and given a cosmetic facelift in 1997 rather than being replaced with the N15, it was produced until 2000 and also exported to Namibia.
+Originally released in 1994 and given a cosmetic facelift in 1997 rather than being replaced with the N15, it was produced until 2000 and was also exported to Namibia.